 This course in an inquiry into the life and missionary journeys of Paul as it pertains to his ministry in Greece and Italy.
-Special attention will be given to his historical presence and ministry in the regions of Corinth, Athens, and Rome as the student is provided with a biblical and archaeological "hands on experience."
+Special attention will be given to his historical presence and ministry in the regions of Corinth, Athens, and Rome as the student is provided with a biblical and archaeological "hands-on experience."

-BIBL 4314 Exploring the Footsteps of Christ in Israel: A Journey into History presence in the Holy Land, the background and cultural issues that shaped his life and ministry, and the subsequent impact that his life, death, and resurrection, and ministry has had on redemption history.
+BIBL 4314 Exploring the Footsteps of Christ in Israel: A Journey into History

+This course is an inquiry into the life and ministry of Jesus Christ in the land of Israel.
+Special attention will be given to his historical presence in the Holy Land, the background and cultural issues that shaped his life and ministry, and the subsequent impact that his life, death, and resurrection, and ministry has had on redemption history.
 The student will be provided with a biblical and archaeological "hand on experience."